SEPSIS MISDIAGNOSIS

 - Organ transplant operations are more common

 Even one hour can make a difference in diagnosing and treating sepsis before septic shock can claim a life.
-There are hospital guidelines established for diagnosing and treating sepsis, and when these guidelines are not followed, a malpractice lawsuit may be viable.
-Delayed treatment and delayed antibiotic treatment can contribute to septic deaths.
+There are hospital guidelines established for diagnosing and treating infection, and when these guidelines are not followed, a malpractice lawsuit may be viable.
+Delayed treatment and delayed antibiotic treatment can contribute to deaths.

-Doctors typically treat sepsis patients in intensive care units.
+Doctors typically treat patients in intensive care units.
 The goal is stopping the infection, protecting vital organs, and preventing a drop in blood pressure.
 The treatment almost always includes antibiotic medications.

 Delayed treatment of a failure to diagnose sepsis can be devastating and deadly.
 Severe injury and fatal outcomes can be prevented, however, when doctors and nurses remain cautious and perform their duties as medical professionals.